 The Right Worshipful Lord Mayor of Southampton, Councillor Dave Shields said: “Southampton played a key role in World War II, from building the Spitfire to supporting the D-Day landings.
 These anniversaries allow us to remember our city’s resilience, honour those who fought for our freedom, and bring the community together.
 I encourage our people to take part and ensure these stories are passed on to future generations.
 I’m really looking forward to hosting the tea party and celebrating with the city.”

-Applications must be received by Friday 28th March.
-Spaces are limited, with priority given to World War II veterans, other veterans, and residents with memorabilia or photos of Southampton during World War II or VE Day to share on the day.
+Applications must be received by Friday 11 April.
+Spaces are limited, with priority given to World War II veterans, other veterans, and Southampton City Council residents who have memorabilia or photos of the city during World War II or VE Day to share on the day.

-Successful applicants will be notified by Tuesday 8th April, and if oversubscribed, names will be chosen at random.
-Apply here to attend The Lord Mayor's VE Day 80 Tea Party
+Successful applicants will be notified by Friday 25 April.
+If oversubscribed, names will be chosen at random..
+Apply here to attend The Lord Mayor's VE Day 80 Tea Party.

 The Southampton VE Day 80th Anniversary Street Party is organised by the Bedford and Carlton Place Community with support from Southampton City Council and GO!
 Southampton.